 Researching and writing pieces like these draws on my journalistic and PR-industry experience.
 Another of my professional specialities is case-study copywriting.
 The skills required for this come in handy when interviewing and writing-up brand ambassador articles.
 Imagine the possibilities for your watch brand...

 When Geckota developed and marketed a second generation of watches, the new pilot watches, racing chronograph and ZD1 divers' watch were the first to get dedicated full colour owner's handbooks.

 You might even operate in another area of luxury products away from the luxury watch market.
-Based on my writing for Geckota, I recently wrote a guest page in the Style & Fashion section of a 200k-circulation regional magazine, The Local Answer.
+Based on my writing for Geckota, I wrote a guest page in the Style & Fashion section of the c.
+200k-circulation The Local Answer.
 Guess what: it was about automatic watches...

 Image: Copyright Geckota Ltd; used with permission